satorumurmur/bibi/README.md

 Special Thanks
 --------------------------------------------------------------------------------------------------------------------------------

-Thanks to the contributors and the users around the world.
+Thanks to the contributors and the users around the world!